Many of the frequently asked questions about the Doctor of Physical Therapy (DPT) application process can be found below.

 We do not have a minimum requirement for PT hours.
 On average, successful applicants report 100 or more hours in a variety of settings completed by the time of application.

 Enter all PT experience hours in your PTCAS application.
-You will enter your supervisors' contact information and they will receive an email with instructions to login and verify your hours in PTCAS.
-This electronic verification is the “signed form” referred to in the PTCAS instructions; a separate form is NOT required, the electronic signature in PTCAS is the only requirement and the preferred method for verifying hours.
+You will enter your supervisors' contact information and they will receive an email with instructions to verify your hours in PTCAS.
+The electronic signature in PTCAS is strongly preferred but uploaded forms are also acceptable.